1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals at all experience levels who work with LGBTQ+ clients in clinical or therapeutic settings.
-Participants may specialize in clinical psychology, counseling, social work, or marriage and family therapy, and are committed to providing affirmative, evidence-based care.
-The program addresses the unique risk and resilience factors impacting LGBTQ+ individuals and is relevant for those practicing in mental health clinics, private practices, community organizations, and educational environments.
+This training is intended for mental health and allied professionals who work with LGBTQ+ clients in clinical or therapeutic settings.
+It is relevant for those specializing in clinical psychology, counseling, social work, or marriage and family therapy, as well as allied professionals committed to providing affirmative, evidence-based care.
+The program addresses the unique risk and resilience factors impacting LGBTQ+ individuals and supports practitioners in delivering effective, inclusive psychotherapy.

 • Experience Level